shaik1002/biggitlabbomb/doc/user/group/saml_sso/troubleshooting_scim.md

 ### `(Field) can't be blank` sync error

-When checking the audit events for the provisioning, you sometimes see a `Namespace can't be blank, Name can't be blank, and User can't be blank.` error.
+When checking the Audit Events for the provisioning, you sometimes see a `Namespace can't be blank, Name can't be blank, and User can't be blank.` error.

 This error can occur because not all required fields (such as first name and last name) are present for all users